ayazshukla/airlinedatabase/README.md

-# airlinedatabase
+# Airline Reservation System

-SQL implementation in JAVA to recreate an airline database system through a menu driven program:
+## Java menu-driven program utilizing an SQL database to mimic an airline booking software with the following features:
 1. View avaiable destinations and flights
 2. Book a Ticket
 3. Cancel a Ticket
 4. Print Boarding Pass

-.//Menu Driven Program in SQL.java
+//Menu Driven Program in SQL.java